sedgewickmm18/bpmn-assistant/README.md

 ## Contact

-If you have any questions or feedback, please open an issue on this GitHub repository.
+If you have any questions or feedback, please open an issue on this GitHub repository or [contact me](https://jtlicardo.com/).